Tubna, Syria

 Tubna (تبنة, also spelled Tubnah) is a village in southern Syria, administratively part of the as-Sanamayn District in the Daraa Governorate.
 It is situated 650 meters (2,130 ft) above sea level, about 58 km south of Damascus and 42 km north of Daraa, in the Hauran plain.
 According to the Syria Central Bureau of Statistics (CBS), Tubna had a population of 1,272 in the 2004 census.
 Its inhabitants are predominantly Melkite Greek Catholic Christians.

 Etymology

 Tubna is a word derived from the word ‘tibn’ (straw), due to the abundance of livestock there.

 History

 Early history

+A Greek inscription reused as a lintel in a village house was initially interpreted as referring to a Tychaion, that is a shrine of Tyche, the Greek goddess of fortune.
+Following a re-examination of the text in 2016, however, it was proposed that it more likely records the dedication of a representation of Tyche, rather than the existence of a sanctuary.

 Tubna was the seat of a Monophysite monastery by the second half of the 6th century.
 The Byzantine Empire’s Ghassanid Arab vassals apparently maintained a presence in Tubna as evidenced by a verse by the contemporary poet al-Nabigha that placed the tomb of the Ghassanid emir between “Tubna and Jasim”.
 Moreover, the Ghassanids were adamant supporters of the Monophysite church and their relationship with Tubna may have been based on their support for its monastery.

 The Syrian geographer Yaqut al-Hamawi noted in the 1220s that Tubna was "a town of the Hauran, belonging to the Damascus Province".